Skip to content

 Frequently Asked Questions

-What energy cost inflation should I use?
+What energy cost inflation to use?

 3% is a conservative baseline matching long-term historical averages.
 4-5% reflects more recent trends and the possibility of continued energy price pressure.
 Lower-than-general-inflation energy costs are historically unusual over multi-decade periods.